Priyankasaggu11929/priyankasaggu11929.github.io/journal.md

 <sub>Yea, I spent a looot of time doing that!</sub>

-<sub>And the worst is I still haven't meditated for even once (which I should have done as first thing in the morning atleast for today.
-Sigh!)</sub>
+<sub>And the worst is I still haven't meditated for even once (which I should have done as first thing in the morning atleast for today).
+Sigh!</sub>

 <sub>So, apart from the office work, I absolutely didn't do anything today.
 Glad that what I was working on for the whole day after (the morning hours), is actually done now & finished properly.
 I just submitted the PR.</sub>